 Particularly important, it was not until 2010 that the Bay Area Air Quality Management District ("BAAQMD") adopted CEQA thresholds of significance for GHG impacts.
 These air quality thresholds are treated as dispositive in evaluating the significance of a project's air quality impacts.
 See, e.g. Schenck v.
 County of Sonoma (2011) 198 Cal.App.4th 949, 960 (County applies BAAQMD's "published CEQA quantitative criteria" and "threshold level of cumulative significance").
 See also Communities for a Better Environment v.
-California Resources Agency (2002) 103 Cal.App.4th 98, 110-111 ("A 'threshold of significance' for a given environmental effect is simply that level at which the lead agency finds the effects of the project to be significant emissions if it will generate more than 1,100 metric tons of carbon dioxide equivalents per year (1,100 MT of CO2e/yr).
+California Resources Agency (2002) 103 Cal.App.4th 98, 110-111 ("A 'threshold of significance' for a given environmental effect is simply that level at which the lead agency finds the effects of the project to be significant

+BAAQMD has determined that a project may have significant greenhouse gas (GHG) emissions if it will generate more than 1,100 metric tons of carbon dioxide equivalents per year (1,100 MT of CO2e/yr).
 BAAQMD CEQA Guidelines (2010), p.
 3-2 (attached hereto as Exhibit E).
 BAAQMD has published a table of project types and sizes that may generate more than 1,100 MT of GHG per year.
 Id.
 According to the BAAQMD screening table, a general office building with 53,000 square feet of space is large enough that it may have a significant GHG impact.
 Id.
 The Project is more than eight times the screening level.
-Given this new information, and the previous failure to analyze the Project's GHG impacts, and EIR must be prepared to fully analyze and mitigate the Project's potentially significant GHG impacts.